docker/docs/docker-hub/dsos-program.md

 - Removal of rate limiting for developers
 - Improved discoverability on Docker Hub

 These benefits are valid for one year and publishers can renew annually if the project still meets the program requirements.
-Program members, and all users pulling public images from the project namespace get access to unlimited pulls and unlimited egress.
+Program members and all users pulling public images from the project namespace get access to unlimited pulls and unlimited egress.

 ### Repository logo